South Africans mourn deaths of 21 teenagers in tavern tragedy | Science-Environment

 South Africans mourn deaths of 21 teenagers in tavern tragedy

-"Our young people are tavern-hopping because there is nowhere else for them to go," he said in his speech.
-Some mourners broke down and wept, while others hung their heads solemnly.
+It has also reignited a debate about South Africa's stark inequalities, with many, including the billionaire President Ramaphosa himself, pointing out lack of viable sports grounds, youth centres or libraries in townships such as Scenery park.
+"We want the answers," Silwane's mother Thobeka told Reuters, wearing a black head-wrap and wiping away tears, who said she also blamed herself for allowing her child out.
+"I don't know what children of her age were doing in that kind of tavern."

-"We will do everything in our power to ensure that a tragedy of this kind does not repeat itself," Eastern Cape Premiere Oscar Mabuyane told the mourners.
 Forensic teams investigating how the youths died have yet to reveal their conclusions.
 The most likely cause appears to be some kind of chemical or gas leak on the ground floor of the venue, which was packed and had little ventilation.
-Another theory authorities have been investigating is that they were poisoned by something they ate, drank, or smoked.
+Another theory authorities have been investigating is that they were poisoned by something they ate, drank or smoked.
+"We will do everything in our power to ensure that a tragedy of this kind does not repeat itself," Eastern Cape Premiere Oscar Mabuyane said.

-Some of the survivors admitted to the hospital complained of chest pains.
-Others spoke of trying to leave in panic as people dropped dead around them, but were unable to find an exit.
-"Focus not on the shame and embarrassment around this, but the grief at the loss," the preacher, Bathandwa Kwatsha, urged during a prayer for the crying families.
+Some of the survivors admitted to hospital complained of chest pains.
+Others spoke of trying to leave in panic as people dropped dead around them, but being unable to find an exit.
+"Focus not on the shame and embarrassment ... but on the grief at the loss," the preacher, Bathandwa Kwatsha, urged during a prayer for the crying families.
 "God will comfort you," she said in the local Xhosa language.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)